Total Project Cost: $85,000

 PEP Funding: $72,000

 Approval Date: 26 October 2010

 Project Officer: Laurence Pochard, MNRM

 Type of Intervention: Pilot intervention

-Local herders with low income -- about 50 herder families in total -- were identified as the target group, with the purpose of improving their livelihoods while taking measures to address land degradation and desertification.
+Poverty-Environment Linkage: Local herders with low income -- about 50 herder families in total -- were identified as the target group, with the purpose of improving their livelihoods while taking measures to address land degradation and desertification.
 Herder cooperatives were established and trainings were conducted on how to formulate GMP, including pasture rotation, grazing and haying management, maintenance of wells, and land titling activities.
-One of the activities included in the GMP was to reconstruct two abandoned wells and install solar and wind ground water pumps, which will replace manual pumps of existing wells.
+One of the activities included in the GMP was the reconstruction of two abandoned wells and installation of solar and wind ground water pumps, which replaced manual pumps of existing wells.

 - Comprehensive Grassland Management Plans (GMP) for pasture and water use formulated in cooperation with local community

 - GMP approved by local authority and implemented with participation of herders involving all related stakeholders

 - User groups of water and grassland resources identified and institutionalized by local community

 - Meetings and trainings organized and GMP distributed to the communities